Wood Floor varnishing / staining

 Using a carefully selected range of finishes, we can help advise on the suitability of different finishes for specific projects.

-Whether you require a new finish for your restaurant or shop floor, or a solution more tailored to domestics needs, we can select the solution most suitable for your project.
+Whether you require a new finish for your restaurant or shop floor, or a solution more tailored to domestic needs, we can select the solution most suitable for your project.

 1. Matte varnish finish